 The $100 MBA

 The $100 MBA is a lean, mean, podcasting machine.
-Hosted by Omar Zenhom, it does away with the self-congratulating, self-promoting trend on many business podcasts and focuses instead on lessons that listeners can immediately apply to their own entrepreneurial lives.
+Hosted by Omar Zenhom, it does away with the self-congratulating, self-promoting trend on many business podcasts.
+Instead, it focuses on lessons that listeners can immediately apply to their entrepreneurial lives.

 Each episode averages over 100,000 listeners, and contains what Zenhom calls no fluff.
 If you’re overwhelmed by the podcast’s 1,500+ episodes and don’t know where to begin, you can search for specific topics on the podcast’s website and jump in exactly where you’re most interested.
 It’s not a replacement for an MBA but an excellent supplement.